Yaraisnothere/blog/content/about/index.md

 ---
 layout: layouts/base.njk
-title: About
+title: About cars
 eleventyNavigation:
   key: About Me
   order: 3
 ---
 # About Me
+A car, or an automobile, is a motor vehicle with wheels.
+Most definitions of cars state that they run primarily on roads, seat one to eight people, have four wheels, and mainly transport people, not cargo.
+The Toyota Corolla has been in production since 1966 and is recognized as the world's best-selling automobile.

-I am a person that writes stuff.
+I am a person that writes stuff yayyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy.